 There are nice size northern pike in Ara Lake and most groups will reel in a 15 to 20-pounder during the week.
 Once in a while an extraordinary fish over 25 pounds gets caught and released.
 Your chances at a big pike increase if you target them.
 Jumbo perch and whitefish are also available in great numbers on Ara Lake.

-As far as most outpost cabins go, the cabins at Ara Lake are very nice.
-They are built with logs using a traditional saddle notch construction.
+As far as most fly in outpost cabins go, the cabins at Ara Lake are very nice.
+The fishing lodges were built with logs using a traditional saddle notch construction.
 A lot of work went into making such a solid structure.
 There are two cabins at Ara Lake fully equipped for housekeeping.
 We have also placed brand new non-slip metal stairs from the dock up to cabin level to make it much easier for people with physical challenges to get between the cabins and the boats.

 In Fall of 2015, we did a very attractive remodeling of the main cabin this summer and a general sprucing up of the whole camp.
 We also built a new dock with a floating system for convenience with loading/unloading planes.
 We built a new central shower room attached to our storage building, which is very roomy and nice.